attadje/cardano-cli-examples/1-address/how-to-create-an-address.md

 # 1) Create a payment address with no staking right

-An addresse with no stakink right have only a payment part, so it mean that the owner of the address have the control of the funds but not on the staking rights.
+An addresse with no staking right have only a payment part, so it mean that the owner of the address have the control of the funds but not have no staking rights of funds.

 ### Create the address